 Many organizations bound by complex regulatory obligations and governance standards are still hesitant to place data or workloads in the public cloud for fear of outages, loss or theft.
 However, this resistance is fading, as logical isolation has proven reliable and the addition of data encryption and various identity and access management tools have improved security within the public cloud.

-Ultimately, the responsibility for establishing and maintaining a secure cloud environment falls to the individual business user that is responsible for building the workload's architecture -- the combination of cloud resources and services in which the workload runs -- and implementing the security features that the cloud provider offers.
+Ultimately, the responsibility for establishing and maintaining a secure cloud environment falls to the individual business user who is responsible for building the workload's architecture -- the combination of cloud resources and services in which the workload runs -- and using the security features that the cloud provider offers.

 History of cloud computing